marcoabrate/predict3Dpose_drosophila/README.md

 * [tensorflow](https://www.tensorflow.org/) 1.0 or later

 ### First of all
 Clone this repository and get the data.
 The data must be downloaded in the right folders.
-The name of the training and testing files can be found in the [project report](https://github.com/marcoabrate/predict3Dpose_drosophila/blob/master/bioproject_report.pdf).
+The name of the training and testing files can be found in the [project report](https://github.com/marcoabrate/predict3Dpose_drosophila/blob/master/bioproject_report.pdf), Appendix A.

 ```bash
 git clone https://github.com/marcoabrate/predict3Dpose_drosophila